tkhan11/Video-LLaVA/README.md

 ## Introduction

-Video-LLaVa is a sophisticated model designed to understand and generate language based on video and image inputs.
-This repository demonstrates how to use Video-LLaVa for various tasks, including action recognition, caption generation, and more.
+Video-LLaVA is a sophisticated model designed to understand and generate language based on video and image inputs.
+This repository demonstrates how to use Video-LLaVA for various tasks, including action recognition, caption generation, and more.

 ## Features